 3 credits, Fall semesters

-All required materials will be posted on the class Desire2Learn site.
+The course lab manual can be purchased at the MSU Bookstore.
+All other required materials will be posted on the class Desire2Learn site.

 Instructor: Diana Cooksey (MSU GPS Laboratory Manager, Certified Trimble Mapping Trainer)